 It’s just the wrong way to go.
 Period.

-Consider this: if you had the responsibility of teaching a young child how to understand and use a language (ie. reading, writing, listening, speaking, comprehending, creating, expressing themselves, having a conversation), what would you teach first?
+Consider this: if you had the responsibility of teaching a young child how to understand and use a language (ie. reading, writing, listening, speaking, comprehending, creating, expressing themselves, having a conversation).
+What would you teach first?
+Would you…

-- Would you start with reading and writing or would you encourage them to listen and copy you as you demonstrate how to pronounce things out loud?
+• Start with reading and writing?
+Or would you encourage them to listen and copy you as you demonstrate how to pronounce things out loud?

-- Would you force them to slowly comprehend a written text or encourage them to just start experimenting with how to use their voice to create something meaningful?
+• Force them to comprehend a written text slowly?
+Or encourage them just to start experimenting with how to use their voice to create something meaningful?

-- Would you stop them for every tiny mistake or just see it as part of the learning process?
+• Stop them for every tiny mistake?
+Or just see it as part of the learning process?

 I’m sure I don’t need to say that starting with reading and writing is not the approach we use for language, so why use it for music?